NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

-# How to generate APPLgrid and fastNLO tables
+# How to generate APPLgrid and FastNLO tables

 Theoretical predictions for hadronic observables are obtained by convolving the PDFs, evolved to the scale of each observable, with partonic cross sections.